abdilahrf/abdilahrf.github.io/_posts/2021-03-15-writeup-nahamcon-21-web-challs.md

 `file:///etc/passwd#https://`

-Since the werkezeug debugger is enabled, we can generate the PIN based on gathering all the information from the system.
+Since the werkezeug debugger is enabled, we can generate the PIN(used by werkzeug) based on gathering all the information from the system.

 ```
 Mac-Addr => http://challenge.nahamcon.com:31919/?destination=file:///sys/class/net/eth0/address%23https://xx